titimoby/micropython/docs/radio.rst

 .. py:function:: receive_all()

-    Returns a tuple containing four values representing the next incoming message on the message queue.
+    Returns a tuple containing three values representing the next incoming message on the message queue.
 If there no pending messages then ``None`` is returned.

-    The four values in the tuple represent:
+    The three values in the tuple represent:

     * the next incoming message on the message queue as bytes.
-    * the RSSI signal strength: a value between 0 (strongest) and 255 (weakest).
+    * the RSSI signal strength: a value between 0 (strongest) and 255 (weakest) as measured in ????
+(TBC).
-    * the approximate distance: equivalent to ``math.pow(10, (rssi - tx_power_at_1m) / (-10 * path_loss_exponent))``
-    * a timestamp: when the signal was receieved.
+    * a timestamp: the value returned by `microbit.current_time` when the signal was receieved.

     For example::

-        msg, rssi, distance, timestamp = radio.receive_all()
+        msg, rssi, timestamp = radio.receive_all()

-    This function is useful providing information needed for triangulation and/or triliteration with other micro:bit devices.
+    This function is useful for providing information needed for triangulation and/or triliteration with other micro:bit devices.